ctf/puppet-pbis/README.md

 For scalability, or if you are using variable module paths, you may want to add the PBIS Open packages to a local `apt` or `yum` repository.

-In that case, include the class with `use_repository => true`.
+In that case, sync with the [BeyondTrust Public Repo](https://repo.pbis.beyondtrust.com), and set $yum_install => true (the default)

-    node 'workstation' {
-      class { 'pbis':
-        ...
-        use_repository => true,
-      }
-    }

 ### Service name change.

-The service name may not be 'lsass' on newer version of PBIS and may be 'lwsmd'.
+The service name was changed from 'lsass' to 'lwsmd' in Likewise Open 6.0, and therefore all versions of PBIS.
 This is now configurable as below:

     node 'workstation' {
       class { 'pbis':